gkipkirui1/DSF-PT08P4-Movie_Recommendation-Project_GKC/README.md

 ### 12. Future Optimizations
-The identified model can be optimized further through:

-* I also plan to evaluate other models deep learning models that may offer better performance.
+* I plan to evaluate other models deep learning models that may offer better performance.

 ## 📌 Repository Navigation
 - **data/**: Contains the raw and processed data files